Hyperthyroidism may be caused by:

 Treatment will depend what is causing the hyperthyroidism.
 It will also be adjusted if you are pregnant.
 Talk to your doctor about the best treatment options for you.

-Antithyroid medications work best for Graves disease.
-They will reduce thyroid activity.
+Antithyroid medicine will reduce thyroid activity.
 Smoking can interfere with some of the medications.
 If you smoke, talk to your doctor about how you can successfully quit .

 All theses medications can cause a rash, fever and painful joints.
 Serious adverse reactions include increased risk of infection and liver damage.